 The academic said that, although he was not upset by the correspondence, he was surprised by the strength of feeling on the issue.
 His research, funded by the Food Standards Agency, could hit the £2bn-a-year organic industry, which is already losing sales in the recession.

-Research shows that nine out of 10 British shoppers buys organic, but debate has long raged about whether it is healthier for shoppers as well as better for the environment.
+Research shows that nine out of 10 British shoppers buys organic, but the debate has long raged about whether it is healthier for shoppers as well as better for the environment.

 Dr Dangour’s study, published last week in The American Journal of Clinical Nutrition, has polarised opinion between those for whom it has confirmed long-held suspicions and those who believe it was one-sided.